signalfx/signalfx-agent/docs/smart-agent-quickstart.md

 __See [Overview](https://docs.signalfx.com/en/latest/integrations/agent/overview.html) for Smart Agent Installation on a Single Host.__

 After you have installed the SignalFx Smart Agent on a single host and discovered some of its capabilities, you may want to install the agent on multiple hosts.
 Those next steps are discussed below.

-## Step 4.
-Install Smart Agent on Multiple Hosts
+## Install Smart Agent on Multiple Hosts

 Use Configuration Management tools or packages to install SignalFx Smart Agent on multiple hosts.